fiolj/sparta/doc/Section_start.rst

 Using one of the -DPACK_ARRAY, -DPACK_POINTER, and -DPACK_MEMCPY
 options can make for faster parallel FFTs on some platforms.
 The -DPACK_ARRAY setting is the default.
-See the "compute fft/grid"_compute_fft_grid.html command for info about FFTs.
+See the :ref:`command-compute-fft-grid` for info about FFTs.
 See STEP ??? below for info about building SPPARKS with an FFT library.

 .. _start-step-c5: